keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### CloudWatch Dashboards
 - CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view
 - These dashboards integrate with CloudWatch Metrics and CloudWatch Alarms to create customized views of the metrics and alarms for your AWS resources.

+## CloudTrail

+### CloudTrail Simplified
+AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+With it, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
+CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, API calls, and other AWS services.
+It is a regional service, but you can configure CloudTrail to collect trails in all regions.

+### CloudTrail Key Details
+- CloudTrail Events logs API calls or activities.
+- CloudTrail Events stores the last 90 days of events in its Event History.
+This is enabled by default and is no additional cost.
+- This event history simplifies security analysis, resource change tracking, and troubleshooting.
+- There are two types of events that can be logged in CloudTrail: management events and data events.
+- Management events provide information about management operations that are performed on resources in your AWS account.
+- Think of Management events as things normally done by people when they are in AWS.
+Examples:
+  - a user sign in
+  - a policy changed
+  - a newly created security configuration
+  - a logging rule deletion
+- Data events provide information about the resource operations performed on or in a resource.
+- Think of Data events as things normally done by software when hitting various AWS endpoints.
+Examples:
+  - S3 object-level API activity
+  - Lambda function execution activity
+- By default, CloudTrail logs management events, but not data events.